 And that was when the typing urge struck Torra Zorra again, a hundred times harder than it had in Human-Centauri space.

-It wheeled at a lightning pace to the closest keyboard, not having to say a word.
+The Centaurian wheeled at a lightning pace to the closest keyboard, not having to say a word.
 Ken and Jennifer ran after it as hard as they could.
-The digits of three of its four hands flew across the keys in a blur, clacking out the sentences: "Arnold here.
+The tentacle-digits of two of its four hands flew across the keys in a blur, clacking out the sentences: "Arnold here.
 Thank goodness you've all arrived!
 It's so much easier to talk to you when you're up close."

 "Um, hi," Ken answered, not sure which direction he should be speaking.